 California Interfaith Power & Light is made possible through the assistance of interns and other volunteers.
 Please contact us if you’d like to explore lending a hand to our work.
-A BIG thank you to our former interns.
-Our current interns:
+A BIG thank you to all our current and former inters.

 Although I was born and spent my first eight years in the Midwest (Missouri and Oklahoma), I consider myself to be a Californian.
 California has shaped and transformed me in incalculable ways.